CalConnect/DEVGUIDE/_pages/iMip/iMip-security.md

 ---
 layout: toc-type
-title: Imip and Security
+title: iMIP and Security
-parent: "/iMip"
+parent: "/iMIP"
-mainParent: "iMip"
+mainParent: "iMIP"
-parents: "iMip:/iMip"
+parents: "iMip:/iMIP"
 order: 600
 ---

-# iMip and Security isssues
+# iMip and Security issues

 The normal sending and receiving of iMip should present no special issues.

-However, receivers of iMip (esepecially attendees) should carry out a number of checks before adding an event to their calendar.
+However, receivers of iMip (especially attendees) should carry out a number of checks before adding an event to their calendar.

 There are a number of malevolent recurrence patterns that can fill up the users calendar - for example, overlapping short events with no limits.